Daily Minyan (Prayer Service)

 “Minyan” has two meanings: a daily prayer service, and the quorum required for the recitation of certain prayers.
 At Beth Sholom, the “minyan” quorum is ten or more adult (over the age of Bar/Bat Mitzvah) male and/or female Jews for the purpose of communal prayer.
 Our Minyanaires have made a commitment to regularly attend minyan services to ensure that kaddish can be recited for mourners or those observing yahrzeits.

-Beginning this November, we have ended our after hours open door policy to the building.
+Beginning November, 2014, we ended our after hours open door policy to the building.
 When coming for evening minyan, meetings, adult ed classes and other activities, you will need a key fob to gain entry.
 The leader of each meeting or activity will also post a cellphone number on the Carchman Glassway entry to the school building so that visitors without key fobs may gain entry to their meetings.